 The modern elevator is a wonder in itself and I remember my old office elevators which had the elevator boy who will take care of the buttons to press and do some form of crowd control.
 Most of them know which floor we will drop off by heart and never fail to smile & wish us good morning when we see them in the morning.
 Photo by cottonbro studio

-I guess it was a matter of being in the wrong place (malfunctioned elevator) at the wrong time (lunch time lah).
+I guess it was a matter of being in the wrong place i.e. in a malfunctioned elevator at the wrong time i.e. at lunchtime.

-In the crowded elevator, I stood at the side which was a blessing in disguise as I could feel the cool breeze from the elevator ventilators.
-Those standing right in the centre were not fortunate though.
+The elevator was crowded as usual so I stood at the side as usual which was a blessing in disguise as I could feel the cool breeze from the elevator ventilators.
+Those standing right in the center were not fortunate though.

 “Go to the back!” someone from the outside suddenly shouted.

-Thankfully, one strong pull was all needed to get me out from the elevator and back on “solid” grounds.
+Thankfully, one strong pull was all needed to get me out of the elevator and back on “solid” ground.